 Bachelor, Master, PhD, part-time courses: Study in Berlin!

 The study programmes at Sigmund Freud University (SFU) are structurally adapted to the demand for studying in Berlin and are run in the Bachelor-Master-Doctorate / PhD system.
 In addition to academic education, career orientation already plays an important role in the Bachelor’s degree and is further deepened in the Master’s degree.
-Specific expansion of knowledge and skills is possible as part-time study in the various university courses such as Cultural Relations and Migration.
 In addition to Psychology and Psychotherapy Science (often referred to in everyday language as “studying psychotherapy”), the Media and Digital Journalism degree programmes complements SFU’s portfolio as a focal university in the vibrant media location of Berlin.

 Benefit from SFU’s international network

 SFU Berlin was founded and accredited in 2013 as a branch of SFU Vienna.
 As the largest private university in Austria, SFU offers its students the opportunity to complete parts of their studies there, at their place of birth and work, or at one of the other branches in France, Italy and Slovenia.
 This combines a change of perspective and international experience with all the advantages of being able to study continuously at the same university.